the-J/code-a-day/nodejs/movieGenres/README.md

 #### ABOUT
 Tinkering with express.
 Four api endpoints + authentication and authorization.
+Working with postman to simulate API requests.

 #### NOTES
    * "Two Phase Commits" with Fawn package